bmcdavid/DotNetStarter/docs/breaking-changes.md

 ---
 # DotNetStarter - Breaking Changes

-This page is used to note each versions breaking changes and list future breaking chagnes.
+This page is used to note each versions breaking changes and list future breaking changes.

 ## 0.x - 1.x breaking changes